© Drighlington Parish Council 2013

-The Council was formed some nine years ago and presently consists of Chair, Vice
+The Council was formed in 2004 and presently consists of Chair, Vice Chair, eight

-Chair, eight Councillors and a clerk.
-Our main aim is to both improve and enhance
+Councillors and a clerk.
+Our main aim is to both improve and enhance the "Village"

 Drighlington is situated midway between Leeds, Bradford, Wakefield and Halifax, and it's main claim to fame apart from being mentioned in the "Doomsday Book" (Dreslington) is Adwalton Common being the site of a battle in 1643 between the Royalists and Parliamentarians.
 Details of the battle are well documented in English Heritage.